New Hampshire Center For Public Policy Studies

 How does New Hampshire Center For Public Policy Studies spend its money?

 New Hampshire Center For Public Policy Studies directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to New Hampshire Center For Public Policy Studies tax-deductible?